svenlatham/eatout-scraper/README.md

 Contains Royal Mail data © Royal Mail copyright and Database right (2020) Contains National Statistics data © Crown copyright and database right (2020)

+# And finally...
-If they get the chance, I hope GOV.UK release the dataset in full.
+If they get the chance (it's a busy time), I hope GOV.UK release the dataset in full.
 Quite happy if this entire script is rendered redundant :)